MDR (Managed Detection & Response) vs. EDR (Endpoint Detection & Response)

 • Intrusion detection and prevention: The ability to recognize attempts to breach a business network and take relevant countermeasures is one of the major hallmarks of MDR.
 Cybersecurity specialists use a variety of tools to continuously monitor the network for breach attempts.
 With MDR, network intrusions are detected sooner rather than later, which allows for timelier responses.

-• Proactive threat hunting: Some network threats are so sophisticated that they may evade traditional network security systems and cause severe damage to business operations before they are detected.
-Under MDR, cybersecurity specialists actively scour the entire network regularly using specialized tools to find these kinds of threats and neutralize them before they cause severe damage to the network.
+• Proactive threat hunting: Some network threats are so sophisticated that they may evade traditional network security systems and cause severe damage to business’ operations before they are detected.
+Under MDR, cybersecurity specialists actively scour the entire network on a regular basis using specialized tools to find these kinds of threats and neutralize them before they cause severe damage to the network.

 • Security upgrades and maintenance: Security systems require regular upgrades and maintenance to ensure that they function at peak capacity.
 When businesses choose MDR, the vendor ensures that the security systems remain up to date and can protect against constantly evolving network threats.